Prospect Awards CIC

 We facilitate processes that bring public, private and community partners together to identify issues and challenges, generate solutions and make decisions.

-As Curators of the Community Development National Standards and with our Awarding Body experience we are your creative partner in using the National Standards
+As Curators of the Community Development National Standards and with our accreditation experience we are your creative partner in using Standards Based accreditation

 We work with others integrating and using our values in Community Development including the National Standards to support communities to facilitate positive change

-We design, develop and award and quality assure national qualifications and customised learning programmes to support learning for social change.
+We design, develop and accredit customised learning programmes to support learning for social change.

 We design, develop and facilitate Good Governance leadership development, supported by cloud-based modular designed governance systems.

 We design and deliver Learning and Skills interventions to support inclusive growth that is equally distributed across and creates opportunities for all communities

 Generating New Ideas.
 Solving Big Problems